View William Hammer's Obituary on WickedLocal.com and share memories

 |

-PEABODY - William Hammer, 94, of Peabody, formerly of Nashua, NH & Lexington, entered eternal rest on January 20, 2020.
+William Hammer 94, of Peabody, formerly of Nashua, NH & Lexington, entered eternal rest on January 20, 2020.
 He served honorably in the Army during World War II.
 He was the devoted husband of Rosalie (Kornetsky); beloved father Alan & his wife Audrey Hammer and Susan Dieterle; adored grandfather of Elizabeth Hammer, Melanie Bresson, and Emily Higgins; cherished great grandfather of Rory, Reegan, and Quinn; and dear brother of Cecile Kramer and late Avram Hammer.
-Services at the Brooksby Village Chapel 300 Brooksby Village Drive, Peabody on Sunday January 26 at 2:00 PM.
-In lieu of flowers, expressions of sympathy may be made to the Brooksby Village Resident Care Fund c/o Philanthropy Dept. 200 Brooksby Village Drive Peabody, MA 01960.
-For directions or online condolences go to: www.goldmanfc.com Arrangements by Goldman Funeral Chapel, Malden.
+Services at the Brooksby Village Chapel, 300 Brooksby Village Drive, Peabody on Sunday, January 26 at 2:00 PM.
+In lieu of flowers, expressions of sympathy may be made to the Brooksby Village Resident Care Fund, c/o Philanthropy Dept., 200 Brooksby Village Drive, Peabody, MA 01960.
+For directions or online condolences go to: www. goldmanfc.com.
+Arrangements by Goldman Funeral Chapel, Malden.